consolidation/annotated-command/README.md

 ## API Usage

-To use annotated commands in an application, pass an instance of your command class in to AnnotationCommandFactory::createCommandsFromClass().
+To use annotated commands in an application, pass an instance of your command class in to AnnotatedCommandFactory::createCommandsFromClass().
 The result will be a list of Commands that may be added to your application.
 ```
 $myCommandClassInstance = new MyCommandClass();
-$commandFactory = new AnnotationCommandFactory();
+$commandFactory = new AnnotatedCommandFactory();
 $commandFactory->commandProcessor()->setFormatterManager(new FormatterManager());
 $commandList = $commandFactory->createCommandsFromClass($myCommandClassInstance);
 foreach ($commandList as $command) {
     $application->add($command);
 }
 ```
 You may have more than one command class, if you wish.
-If so, simply call AnnotationCommandFactory::createCommandsFromClass() multiple times.
+If so, simply call AnnotatedCommandFactory::createCommandsFromClass() multiple times.

 Note that the `setFormatterManager()` operation is optional; omit this if not using [Consolidation/OutputFormatters](https://github.com/consolidation-org/output-formatters).